MichaelHoste/sokoban/README.md

 TO DO
 -----

- 1a.
-Invite friends (at the bottom of levels list)
+ 1a. refresh the invitations when changing level
  1b.
+Put link to my stuff at the bottom of the page (and also privacy and legal stuffs) 1c.
 Integrate application in fb canvas
- 1c.
-Put link to my stuff at the bottom of the page (and also privacy and legal stuffs) 1d.
+ 1d.
 Register to fb application
  1e.
 Use "feed dialog", "request dialog" and "send dialog" when appropriate (request can only be used in canvas) (1)
  2. 99Design for main page